phreebooks/PhreeBooksERP/readme.txt

 == Upgrade Notice ==

-2018-10-28 - 5.1.6 - No database changes, overwrite current files with new version
-2018-09-26 - 5.1.4 - No database changes, overwrite current files with new version
-2018-09-15 - 5.1.0 - No database changes.
+2018-12-17 - 5.2.0 - Overwrite current files with new version, auto-upgrade script is included to make any db changes 2018-10-28 - 5.1.6 - No database changes, overwrite current files with new version 2018-09-26 - 5.1.4 - No database changes, overwrite current files with new version 2018-09-15 - 5.1.0 - No database changes.
 Optional to delete /view/* folder and replace with new version.
 Many files are no longer needed or used.